PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 the newly retained pass-set-2 attention result that follows the second call.
 Commit and push only; do not create, reopen, or update a pull request.

+## Pre-add/mean/attention parent result characterization checkpoint

+`run_preadd_mean_attention_recovery()` selects seven ordered children: pre-add, two residual-affine variants, direct affine, pre-unary affine, mean-affine, and the nested mean-attention cluster.
+The runner and its zero-argument lowerer helper currently discard both pass-set-2 result tuples.

+The first direct call lies between the layout-recovery prefix and the newly retained `_layout_pass_set_2_attention_gate_qdq_results`.
+The second lies between `_layout_opt_channel_shuffle_gather_results` and `_layout_opt_sa_pa_mirrorpad_stats`.
+Neither call has a current consumer, summary, or guard.

+A strict expected-failure contract instruments all seven result identities, including a nested mean-attention tuple.
+It selects observation-only targets `_layout_pass_set_2_preadd_mean_attention_results` and `_layout_opt_preadd_mean_attention_results`.
+It freezes runner/helper return, shared context, exact zero-argument call count, both boundary pairs, and the unconsumed policy.

+The focused pre-add parent, nested mean-attention, layout recovery, channel-shuffle, SA/PA, retained attention boundary, architecture, and pass-efficiency gate is `355 passed, 1 xfailed in 18.12s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is runner/helper/two-call propagation; production is unchanged at this checkpoint.

+At implementation, return the existing seven-slot tuple from the runner and helper and replace only the two discarded expressions with the selected assignments.
+Do not normalize or consume the nested mean-attention result and do not change any child, context, order, boundary, summary, or guard.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the